Last Updated: 23.09.2023

 The Bono, Indonesia

-When many of us think of surfing in Indonesia, we picture those peeling points of the Bukit Peninsula where our surf camps are located.
-Or perfect barrels rifling off a secluded Mentawai reef.
-What doesn’t come to mind is a surfable wall of brown water rolling down a river in Sumatra.
+When many of us think of surfing in Indonesia, the picture that comes to one’s mind are the peeling points of the Bukit Peninsula, home to some of the best surf camps like Rapture Surfcamps.
+However, apart from the barrels rifling off a secluded Mentawai reef, there is a surfable wall of brown water rolling down a river in Sumatra.
 But lo and behold, that’s exactly what the Bono is.

 It works during the wet season and can reach heights of 6-foot plus.
 On most of the days that it does break, however, the waves are considerably smaller.
 This means that the Bono is regarded as being relatively user-friendly.
 With local tour operators now offering beginner and intermediate surfers the chance to try their luck on what is definitely one of the weirdest waves around the world.